lsc-project/lsc/README.txt

 * Simple attribute mapping from source to destination
 * Three policies to update attributes, including forcing values, non-destructive updates and merging
-* Advanced attribute manipulation via a built-in JavaScript engine
+* Advanced attribute manipulation via a built-in Script engine (include support for JavaScript and Groovy scripting languages)
 * Predefined libraries for use in JavaScript attribute manipulation:
 	- LDAP server tools: standard bind operation can be checked on any LDAPv3 server